 Available hours to perform the work

-To estimate the numerator, check out DPM’s amazing guide to the project resource management process, including resource planning, defining resource requirements, and resource allocation.
+Obviously, the first step is to fill in your numbers.
+To estimate the numerator, check out DPM’s guide to the project resource management process.

-In this article, I’ll focus on calculating the denominator—resource availability.
-Assuming team members are 100% available to the project and the standard work week is 40 hours, then you simply multiply 40 hours by the number of available resources, and by the time period (in weeks) for project completion.
-Right?
+Assuming team members are 100% available to the project and the standard work week is 40 hours, then you simply multiply 40 hours by the number of available resources, and then by the number of weeks.

-Wrong.
+What's wrong with the math there?
 We’re talking about humans, not robots.
-When was the last time you produced 8 hours of work uninterrupted?
+When was the last time you produced eight hours of work uninterrupted?
 What about meetings?
 Coffee breaks?
 Bathroom breaks?
 Never mind paid time off and sick leave.

 Resource Loading vs. Resource Leveling